-To promote safe and convenient walking within the Parish, new developments in or adjacent to the settlement boundaries will be expected to improve and/or extend footpaths and footways.
-Footways must be sufficiently wide, at least 1m width where possible, so as to provide safe, convenient and equitable access.
+To promote safe and convenient walking within the Parish, new developments in or adjacent to the development limits that generate new trips will be expected to improve and/or extend footpaths and footways.
+Footways must be sufficiently wide, at least 1.5m width where possible, so as to provide safe, convenient and equitable access.